mlaiseca3/mlaiseca.github.io/README.md

 # Software Development & Data Analytics

 ### Education
-Data Analytics, MS from CSU-Global on Oct 2023 Computer Science, BS from University of Houston on May 2016
+- Data Analytics, MS from CSU-Global on Oct 2023
+- Computer Science, BS from University of Houston on May 2016

 ### Work Experience
-Software developer @ InstaFuel from Oct 2022 - May 2023 | Houston, TX
+**Software Developer** @ InstaFuel from Oct 2022 - May 2023 | Houston, TX
 -  Pioneered a data automation solution using Python and Django, resulting in the automated aggregation of internal finances into an Excel spreadsheet.
 This reduced hundreds of man hours monthly and enhanced data quality,